|

 EB-5 petitions are processed by USCIS in the United States.
 Davies & Associates maintains an office in Washington DC, where our experienced counsel can help you with your application.

-Once your petition is approved, you will be required to attend a consular interview at a US consulate in India, conducted under 9 FAM 502.4-5(C).
-All immigrant visa interviews in India take place either in Mumbai or Delhi.
-We have offices in both cities, so we can provide on-the-ground assistance related to your application.
+Once your petition is approved, you will be required to attend an immigrant visa interview at a US consulate in India, conducted under 9 FAM 502.4-5(C).
+EB-5 immigrant visa interviews for applicants resident in India are processed at the US Consulate General in Mumbai, the designated immigrant visa post for India.
+Our Mumbai office can provide on-the-ground assistance with your application.

 With our offices located across the world, we can properly assist you with your application and improve your prospects of approval.